-The Terms may be amended as described in "Summary - Amendments to Terms of the Deed Poll" above.
+The Terms may be amended as described in "Summary of the Notes - Amendments to Terms of the Deed Poll" above.
 Holders are bound by amendments made in accordance with the Terms even if the Holder does not agree to the changes.